jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 ##### Cozy.Cards – A magical land of Tarot card readings

 **Purpose / Motivation:**
 Cozy.Cards is a creative playground for combining AI, storytelling, and interactive design.
-Inspired by ChatGPT’s persona capabilities and Jon’s love for cards, it’s less an app and more a curated garden for introspection.
+Inspired by ChatGPT's persona capabilities and Jon's love for cards, it's less an app and more a curated garden for introspection.
 It is simultaneously a commercial product, a portfolio piece, and a general creative endeavor—an experiment in how emotionally resonant software can be both expressive and functional.

 **Purpose / Motivation:**
 Cozy.Cards is a creative playground for combining AI, storytelling, and interactive design.
-Inspired by ChatGPT’s persona capabilities and Jon’s love for cards, it’s less an app and more a curated garden for introspection.
+Inspired by ChatGPT's persona capabilities and Jon's love for cards, it's less an app and more a curated garden for introspection.

 **Tech Stack / Architecture:**

 - Frontend: SvelteKit, Skeleton UI, GSAP
 - Backend (planned): Convex
-- Implements Jon’s custom Theater Architecture—treating UI components as stage props choreographed by a centralized animation engine
+- Implements Jon's custom Theater Architecture—treating UI components as stage props choreographed by a centralized animation engine

 **Challenges or Highlights:**